Reynoso, with doubts in the alignment to measure Rayados

 The machine technician worked on two possible formations ahead of the playoff against Monterrey this Sunday

-The preparation stage Blue Cross heading to repechage It came to an end this Saturday with a training session at La Noria where all the sky-blue players that are available were present.
+The stage of preparing Blue Cross heading to repechage It came to an end this Saturday with a training session at La Noria where all the blue players that are available were present.
 Juan Reynoso.
-The Machine reports practically complete equipment to be measured Monterrey this Sunday night at the Azteca Stadium and the only absent will be Pablo Aguilar who is suspended.
+The Machine reports practically complete equipment to be measured Monterrey this Sunday night at the Azteca Stadium and the only one absent will be Pablo Aguilar who is suspended.

-While working with line 4 in the background Reynoso put Jesús Corona on the court in goal, Juan Escobar, Cata Dominguez, Alexis Peña and Ignacio Rivero in defense, the midfield was made up of Rafael Baca, Luis Romo and Guillermo Fernández, while in attack Orbelín Pineda, Roberto Alvarado and Jonathan Rodriguez.
-Later, the Peruvian strategist changed to the 5 line and delayed Alvarado to the side, as well as taking Guillermo Fernández out and making room for Santiago Giménez at the top of the attack.
+While working with line 4 in the background Reynoso put Jesús Corona on the court in the goal, Juan Escobar, Cata Dominguez, Alexis Peña and Ignacio Rivero in defense, the midfield was made up of Rafael Baca, Luis Romo and Guillermo Fernández, while in attack Orbelín Pineda, Roberto Alvarado and Jonathan Rodriguez.
+Later, the Peruvian strategist changed to the 5 line and delayed Alvarado to the side in addition to taking Guillermo Fernández out and making room for Santiago Giménez at the top of the attack.

-It should be noted that prior to training, the entire Machine team met to observe the quarterfinal match that played in the institution’s Under-20 category, in that match the celestial youths beat Mazatlan by 4 goals to 1 and with this sealed his ticket to the semifinals of the tournament in his category.
+It should be noted that prior to training, the entire Machine team met to observe the quarter-final match that played the institution’s Under-20 category, in that match the celestial youths beat Mazatlán by 4 goals to 1 and with this sealed his ticket to the semifinals of the tournament in his category.

 .